dev-ahmedfares/FullStack-Ecommerce-React-with-Asp.Net-Core-Web-API/README.md

 9. **Profile Page**:
    - A user profile page showcasing user information and providing options to edit the profile like update password.

+9. **Skeleton And Animation**:
+   - Implementation app skeleton in the case data is loading or fetching from api and some file animation for different state like there's a error or the page is empty or order is success and more ...

 ---

 ### Admin Features